charl-potgieter/ArchInstall/Readme.txt

 https://news.ycombinator.com/item?id=11070797

-Remove any existing dotfiles from $HOME which were automatically created  on system install e.g. .bashrc
+Remove any existing dotfiles from $HOME which were automatically created  on system install e.g. .bashrc (DONT type rm .* as this has potential to delete everything in $HOME)

 (No need to create a .gitignore as I have one in the below github repository)